opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 | [doc-v3-gte](https://huggingface.co/opensearch-project/opensearch-neural-sparse-encoding-doc-v3-gte) | **0.546** | **0.734** | **0.360** | **0.582** | **0.716** | **0.407** | **0.520** | **0.389** | **0.455** | **0.167** | **0.860** | **0.312** | **0.725** | **0.873** |

-<br><br>

-# Multilingual sparse retrieval
+## Multilingual sparse retrieval

 We are proud to unveil **multilingual-v1**, the first multilingual neural sparse retrieval model in OpenSearch.
-Leveraging the same proven training techniques as the English v2 series, multilingual-v1 brings high‑quality sparse retrieval to a wide range of languages, achieving strong relevance across multilingual benchmarks while maintaining the same efficiency as our English models.
+Using the same proven training techniques as the English-language v2 series, multilingual-v1 brings high‑quality sparse retrieval to a wide range of languages, achieving strong relevance across multilingual benchmarks while maintaining the same efficiency as our English-language models.

-The table below shows the detailed search relevance of **multilingual-v1** across different languages, compared to BM25.
-Results are reported on MIRACL benchmark. **multilingual-v1** delivers substantial improvements over BM25 in all languages, demonstrating the effectiveness of applying our neural sparse retrieval techniques beyond English.
-We also report results for a pruned version of multilingual-v1 with a prune ratio of 0.1, which maintains competitive relevance while reducing index size.
+The following table shows the detailed search relevance evaluation of **multilingual-v1** across different languages, compared to BM25.
+Results are reported using the MIRACL benchmark. **multilingual-v1** delivers substantial improvements over BM25 in all languages, demonstrating the effectiveness of applying our neural sparse retrieval techniques beyond the English language.
+The table also presents results for a pruned version of multilingual-v1 (using a prune ratio of 0.1), which maintains competitive relevance while reducing index size.